DCBIA-OrthoLab/ShapeAXI/README.md

 During this process, ShapeAXI will pick the best model from all the different folders depending on F1 score or AUC score.
 You can choose the evaluation metric with the option **--eval_metric F1** or **--eval_metric AUC**.
 Your best model will then be tested on the first test dataset of the first split.
+ShapeAXI will produce :
+- A confusion matrix.
+- ROC curves.
+- Explainability maps for each shape in the dataset.

 ### Examples